valentino

 We invite you to share your thoughts in the comments below!

-Pierpaolo Piccioli announced departure from Valentino Read More »
+Pierpaolo Piccioli Announced Departure From Valentino Read More »

+Indeed, this is not the case with Valentino, which stands as the exception to the rule.
 Since the duo Piccioli – Chiuri has split from co-designing the brand, Mr Pierpaolo Piccioli didn’t miss a single beat.
 Though, we cannot say the same about Chiuri’s work.

-From the moment he went solo, Piccioli’s design has been a celebration of the Valentino codes.
+From the moment he went solo, Piccioli’s sense of design has been a celebration of the Valentino codes.
 He carefully paid respect to the founder’s work, elaborating the brand DNA while adding a touch of modernity.
 Elegance has certainly not been lost.

 On July 15, we saw the Fall/Winter 21-22 Valentino couture show, streamlined from Venice’s Gaggiandre, Arsenale.
 What better occasion to find a valid exception to the above rule.
 The show was a dialogue between fashion and art, presented from a magnificent set-up.